50 Amazing Dad Quotes

 Well played, dad, well played

 “When I was little my dad had me convinced the ice cream truck only played music when it was sold out.” –Anonymous.
-The ease with which some dads come up with “creative” explanations on the fly is a seriously underrated skill.
-Although they may come to regret it when their kids grow up to be “creative” teens!
+The ease with which some dads come up with “creative” explanations on the fly is a seriously underrated skill, although it definitely explains some of these dad quotes.
+Dads may come to regret it, however, when their kids grow up to be “creative” teens!

 Being a dad is a lot of work

 “Any man can be a father but it takes someone special to be a dad.” –Anne Geddes.
 Being a dad is so much more than giving your last name or sharing your DNA.
-Signing your name to the birth certificate is a lifelong promise of love and support.
-To see how real dads honor this, check out these 31 hilarious stories about dads.
+Signing your name to the birth certificate is a lifelong promise of love, support, and dad quotes.

 All he really wants for Father’s Day is a nap